Club Q shooting suspect formally charged with 305 counts, including first-degree murder, hate crimes

 - Dozens of counts of first-degree assault

 Defendants can face multiple first-degree murder charges for each person they are accused of killing.
 That’s because there are multiple legal theories under which first-degree murder can be prosecuted in Colorado.

-For example, a defendant could be charge with both murder after deliberation and murder with extreme indifference for each alleged homicide.
+For example, a defendant can be charge with both murder after deliberation and murder with extreme indifference for each alleged homicide, which is how prosecutors are handling the case against Aldrich.

 Police are still reviewing how many people were inside the club when the shooting began and it’s possible the number of charges against Aldrich could change as the investigation continues.